Spiratatoe/Cabot_Trail_CEC_2025/README.md

 Welcome to the CEC 2025 Programming Competition!
 Everything you need is in this GitHub, and we recommend the following steps to get started:

 1. Read the rest of this README.md
-2. Read the tutorial linked in githubHowToUseGithubDesktop.txt
+2. Read the tutorial linked in `githubHowToUseGithubDesktop.txt`
-3. Read the tutorial linked in githubHowToFork.txt
+3. Read the tutorial linked in `githubHowToFork.txt`
 4. Fork this repo
 5. Clone your forked repo locally on your machine
 6. Start coding!

 # Getting Help
-Please follow the following steps if you need help:
+Please follow the steps below if you need help:

 1. Check the included documentation for logistics and scoring questions
 2. Check the Programming Competition Case for competition questions
-3. Check the discord for previously answered questions
+3. Check the Discord for previously answered questions
 4. If you have done all of that, ask the Directors for help.
-If we can answer your question, it will be posted on the discord in English and French.
+If we can answer your question, it will be posted on the Discord in English and French.

 # Important Notes
 In your README.md please specify:

 - How to run your code
-- What language and version your code uses (ie. Python 3.11)
+- What language and version your code uses (e.g., Python 3.11)
-- A list of required packages (i.e. Pandas, NumPy), with version if needed (ie. pytorch==2.1.116).
-A requirements.txt would also suffice.
+- A list of required packages (e.g., Pandas, NumPy), with versions if needed (e.g., pytorch==2.1.116).
+A `requirements.txt` would also suffice.
 - If needed, what OS your code should be run on.
-Any specifications of this sort not included in your README cannot be assumed to be on the
+Any specifications of this sort not included in your README cannot be assumed to be on the Directors’ machine(s).
-Directors’ machine(s).

 # Info Files
 The following files provide all the information regarding the competition.
 This includes:
 - The Case Document
 - Presentation
 - Example Output